-Based upon the evaluation outlined above, the Transmission Providers will assess whether the proposed transmission project is more efficient or cost-effective for the region.
+Based upon the evaluation outlined above, the Transmission Providers will assess whether the proposed transmission project is more efficient or costeffective for the region.
+To accomplish this, SCE&G treats all types of resources on a comparable basis and gives consideration that is technologically neutral to every viable alternative solution to identified transmission needs.